On this page:

 Program Directors/Principal Investigators (PDs and PIs) holding specific types of National Institutes of Health (NIH) research grants may be eligible for administrative supplement funding (see the full program announcement) to improve the diversity of the research workforce by recruiting and supporting students, postdoctorates, and eligible investigators from diverse backgrounds, including those from groups that have been shown to be underrepresented in health-related research.
 This supplement opportunity is also available to PDs/PIs of research grants who are or become disabled and need additional support to accommodate their disability in order to continue to work on the research project.
 Administrative supplements must support work within the scope of the original project.

-This funding opportunity announcement (FOA) is designed specifically for applicants proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary clinical trial.
-Applicants to this FOA are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.
-This FOA is designed to provide support for research experiences for individuals from diverse backgrounds throughout the continuum from high school to the faculty level.
+This funding opportunity is designed specifically for applicants proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary clinical trial.
+Applicants to this funding opportunity are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.
+This funding opportunity is designed to provide support for research experiences for individuals from diverse backgrounds throughout the continuum from high school to the faculty level.
 The proposed research experience must be an integral part of the approved, ongoing research of the parent award, and it must have the potential to contribute significantly to the research career development of the candidate.

 Detailed eligibility criteria are described in the full program announcement.
 Also see the Notice of NIH’s Interest in Diversity (November 22, 2019).
 Specific application guidance includes the following: